 However, Dove bar soap contains mild ingredients like sodium lauryl isethionate (ordinary soaps have sodium lauryl sulfate instead) that gently cleanse your skin around the eyes and eyelash extensions.

-Undoubtedly, the dove soap is gentle for the skin, but it may involve risk for eyelash extensions.
+Undoubtedly, dove soap is gentle for the skin, but it may involve risk for eyelash extensions.
 It contains glycerin and palm oil derivatives, weakening the lash adhesive over time.
-Therefore, you should not use dove soap every other day to clean your volume lashes.

 The eyelash extensions need regular cleaning, especially when you wear makeup.
 Therefore, you would need specifically designed Stacy Lash Shampoo that you can use daily without damaging your volume lashes.